rurreac/slider/README.md

 ### Client Flags Overview

 #### Common Client Flags

+##### `--json-log`:
+Enables JSON formatted logging output.
+When enabled, all log messages will be output in JSON format with structured fields including timestamp, scope, level, message, and caller information (if `--caller-log` is also enabled).
+This is useful for log aggregation systems and automated log parsing.

+##### `--caller-log` (development only):
+Enables display of caller information (file name and line number) in log messages.
+This helps with debugging by showing exactly where each log message originated in the code.
+Works with both standard and JSON formatted logs.

 ##### `--colorless`:
 The same as with the Server, by default, regardless of the OS, if Slider runs on a PTY, logs will show their log level using